Relaxation of weakly collisional plasma: continuous spectra, discrete eigenmodes, and the decay of echoes: Solving the linearized equations

 is attributed to Lenard and Bernstein (LB) \citep[][]{Lenard.Bernstein.58}, and is given by

 where $\nu_\rmc$ is the collision frequency and $\sigma$ is the velocity dispersion of the system when it is in equilibrium.
+The Boltzmann equation with the LB operator is also known as the mean-field Kramers equation \citep[see][for a detailed discussion of the initial-value problem for this equation in the context of weakly collisional plasmas and self-gravitating systems]{Chavanis.13}.
 The fundamental assumption behind this form of the collision operator is that the collisions are sufficiently short-range and random.
 The LB operator conserves the particle number but not the linear momentum and kinetic energy during collisions.
 This shortcoming is well-known in the plasma literature \citep[][]{Lenard.Bernstein.58,Ng.Bhattacharjee.Skiff.99,Ng.Bhattacharjee.Skiff.04,Ng.Bhattacharjee.21}.
 Despite this shortcoming, we expect the scaling behaviours of different aspects of plasma relaxation to be qualitatively robust (see section~\ref{sec:Langevin_analysis} for details).

 Under the above assumptions, the linearized Boltzmann equation given by the first of equations~(\ref{lin_BE_Poisson}) becomes the Lenard-Bernstein (LB) equation in $1$D, and can be written as

 To solve this equation simultaneously with the Poisson equation, we take the Fourier transform of both sides in $x$ and the Laplace transform in $t$.
 We perform a Laplace transform (and not a Fourier transform) in time because we are interested in the initial-value problem.
 We then obtain